-How many parents would grade their child lower than others? – A Few
+How many parents would grade their children lower than others? – A Few

 How many teachers would give an unbiased rating to their own students? – Maybe Many